The Bankrate promise

-With the economy facing high inflation, the Federal Reserve has begun to raise interest rates.
-Investors should prepare for a bumpy ride in the months ahead, and so it’s crucial that investors stay disciplined.
+As the economy faces high inflation and the Federal Reserve raises interest rates in an effort to limit the rise in prices, the U.S. could be headed for a recession in 2023.
 Building a portfolio that has at least some less-risky assets can be useful in helping you ride out volatility in the market.

 The trade-off, of course, is that in lowering risk exposure, investors are likely to earn lower returns over the long run.
 That may be fine if your goal is to preserve capital and maintain a steady flow of interest income.